 The Struggle for Missional Living on the Mission Field

 Not all missionaries are missional.
-Sound shocking?
+Shocking?
 Perhaps.
 It’s a sad reality.
 Living missionally is our intention.
 We get stuck.
 Busyness and activity take over.
 We wake up and wonder why we are here, sacrificing, far away from family and home.

 What does it mean to live a missional lifestyle?
-How do we get back to doing what we came to do?
-Living like we dreamed we would live on the mission field?
+How do we get back to doing what we came to the mission field to do?
+Living like we dreamed we would live among those we are called to?

 Mission Drift

-Mission drift doesn’t just happen in churches or organizations.
-It can happen in a missionary’s life too.
+Mission drift doesn’t just happen to churches or organizations.
+It can happen in a missionary’s life as well.
 We lose our way and end up doing many good things, but accomplishing little of true missional purpose.

-We need to courageously realign ourselves to God’s missional purposes for our lives.
+We need to courageously and honestly take stock and realign ourselves to God’s missional purposes for our lives.
 Ministry jobs to do, and families to care for, are a given.
-If we want to live faithful, fruitful and fulfilled on the mission field, however, we must daily choose to live a missional life.
-It isn’t automatic and it’s easy to drift away from this path.
+If we want to live faithfully, fruitfully, and fulfilled on the mission field, however, we must daily choose to live a missional lifestyle.
+It isn’t automatic, and it’s easy to drift from this path.

 Too Much on My Plate

-My life was full.
+Some years ago, my life was full.
 Very full in fact.
 We were homeschooling our kids.
 That took hours each day.
-Leading the Frontier Missions work in our region meant our home had a constant stream of guests coming through.
+Leading the YWAM Frontier Missions work in our region meant our home had a constant stream of guests coming through.
 Short-term teams needed to be hosted.
-There was ongoing language study, email, and organizational meetings.
+Then there was ongoing language study, email, and organizational meetings.

-Not to mention, doing life in the place we lived took time.
+Not to mention, the reality that doing life in the place we lived took time.
 Grocery shopping meant hours at the market.
 Bringing home vegetables on a rickshaw, soaking them in iodine water for twenty minutes, then cleaning and putting them away, it all took time.
-My to-do list never seemed to have less than twenty items on it.
+My to-do list never seemed to have fewer than twenty items on it.
 As soon as I crossed off a few, new things were added.

 How was I to live missionally with so much on my plate?
-What was the point of learning the language if I was rushing around too busy to stop and talk to anyone about Jesus?
-My neighbors seemed open to relationship, but my life had no space for it.
+What was the point of learning the language if I was rushing around, too busy to stop and talk to anyone about Jesus?
+My neighbors seemed open to a relationship, but my life had no space for it.

 My husband’s life was busy too.
 He carried many responsibilities that kept him on the move, going to meetings, traveling, or working late into the night on his computer.
 Our lives were full, but were we living missionally?
 Had we drifted away from why we were there in the first place?